Stock market today: Wall Street drifts as investors await inflation data, Fed; GameStop tumbles

-NEW YORK (AP) — Stocks are drifting in mixed trading Thursday, continuing this week’s lull as Wall Street waits for several big events next week.
+NEW YORK (AP) — Stocks are drifting Thursday, continuing this week’s lull as Wall Street waits for several big events next week.

-The majority of stocks in the S&P 500 and across Wall Street were falling, though, after a report showed the highest number of workers applied for unemployment benefits since October 2021.
+Slightly more stocks were falling than rising in the S&P 500 and across Wall Street, though, after a report showed the highest number of workers applied for unemployment benefits since October 2021.
 Until now, the job market has remained remarkably solid and helped keep the economy out of a recession.

 The overall market has been mostly calm after charging higher last week on data suggesting a long-feared recession may not be so imminent.
 The S&P 500 has climbed close to the edge of a bull market, rising nearly 20% above where it was in mid-October.